MaxRev-Dev/gdal.netcore/unix/README.md

 ## Prerequisites

 First of all, I wish you to be patient & bring your snacks.
 Compilation from scratch takes nearly for 1 hour.
-But from version 3.6 it possibly faster with CMake.
+But from version 3.6 it looks faster with CMake.

 > NOTE: this pipeline will build **only** dynamic libraries package.<br>
 > C# Bindings (aka Core) are currently build in windows